brittneyleighb/java-for-haters/java-for-the-haters.md

 #### 2. ⚠️ Checked Exceptions

-Java is the only language that makes you acknowledge every possible way your code might fail, even the impossibly unlikely ones.
-It's like having to sign a waiver before opening a bag of chips.
+Java is the only language in which you must prepare for every possible way your code might fail.

 ```java
 // Just trying to read a file